 Darren and I acquired our first Multigen Labradoodle in 2006 and have been breeding these magnificent dogs since 2008.
-It has been a wonderful journey rich with new knowledge, experience, joy, excitement and of course times of anxiety, sadness and loss.
-Even upon reflection of our most difficult days we have not regretted a moment of raising these amazing dogs.
+It has been a wonderful journey rich with new knowledge, experiences and a tapestry of emotions.
+Even during our most challenging days we have not regretted a moment of raising these amazing dogs.

 We think what sets us apart from other breeders is that our small program allows us to focus on the quality of the Labradoodles we produce.
-That is evidenced by our use of other breeder’s high quality studs and the careful selection and purchase of only 2 studs of our own.
-Our puppies are only as healthy and wonderful as the breeding pairs we select.
-We are also a truly are a home raised program.
+We take mate selection very seriously as our puppies are only as healthy and wonderful as the parents we select.
+We are truly are a home raised program.
 All Labradoodle puppies are reared right in our home.
-There are no kennel facilities or outside facilities for our puppies or their moms.
+There are no kennel facilities for our puppies or their moms.
 In our opinion this is essential in raising a well socialized family pet.
-Our puppies are born in a whelping room right beside our bedroom so that their mother has us close by for support and reassurance and we can hear that the puppies are sleeping and not unsettled due to hunger or cold or simply by getting separated from the group.
-At three weeks they move down to our main living area where they are introduced to the sights and sounds of a regular household.
+Our puppies are born and raised in a whelping and puppy rearing room.
+We are close by for support and as the weeks go on the puppies are exposed and acclimated to other parts of our home.

-At about a month our friends are able to come by and see the puppies so the puppies become exposed to new people and their socialization period is started.
-We maintain caution with regards to things such holding the puppies and ensuring that our guests do not expose our precious babies to parvo or other transmittable disease.
+At about 4-5 weeks our friends and family are able to come by and see the puppies so the puppies become exposed to new people and their socialization period is started.
+We maintain caution with regards to handling the puppies and ensure that our guests do not expose our precious babies to transmittable disease.
 We ask that our visitors inform us if they have been to other breeders or pet stores/facilities/dog parks before they visit our home.

 In the past 4 years we have lost three of our own beloved senior doodles.
 Avalon, Keely and Maddie were important to our program but much more important to our lives.
 We miss them every day and have many lovely reminders of them in our home.
 Molesley remains with us and is Darren’s best pal.
-Molelsley is 9 years old and in 2023 he was joined by Austen who carries the pedigree of all of our own beloved doodles.
-Our program has evolved through use of guardian homes which again we select very carefully to ensure that our values are also those shared by the guardian families.
+Molesley is 10 years old and in 2023 he was joined by Austen who carries the pedigree of all of our own beloved doodles.
+Our program has evolved through use of guardian homes.
+We carefully select guardian homes to ensure that our priorities for pet care are shared with the guardians .
 We also enrol each of our dogs in at least one puppy class as we never feel that there is not something that we can learn and our dogs benefit from the socialization with other dogs.

 We are fortunate to share our love of breeding dogs with my long time friend Christa who is a retired nurse and enjoys raising one or two litters per year as well.
 She lost her first doodle Kona in 2023 and now has two doodles but thinks you can never have too many doodles!
 Unfortunately our husbands don’t agree.